Your Shopify store is growing, and you want to go global now. But you wish it was any simpler.

 Vue Storefront-Shopify connector puts things into perspective

-Let's crack it down before you wonder how Vue storefront makes all these possible.
+Before you wonder how Vue storefront makes all these possible, let’s crack it down.

 Vue is a headless solution.
-You don't need to stay within the personalization walls using the Shopify frontend.
+Using the Shopify frontend, you don’t need to stay within the personalization walls.
 Our Vue-Shopify Connector makes it easier to globalize your store.